John Stuart Mill: Chapters

-In Mill's fourth chapter, Of What Sort of Proof the Principle of Utility is Susceptible, he speaks of what proofs of Utility are affected.
+In Mill's fourth chapter, "Of What Sort of Proof the Principle of Utility is Susceptible", he speaks of what proofs of Utility are affected.
 He starts this chapter off by saying that all of his claims cannot be backed up by reasoning.
 He claims that the only proof that something brings one pleasure is if someone finds it pleasurable.
 Next, he talks about how morality is the basic way to achieve happiness.
-He also discusses in this chapter that Utilitarianism is beneficial for virtue.
+He also discusses in this chapter that utilitarianism is beneficial for virtue.
 He says that "it maintains not only that virtue is to be desired, but that it is to be desired disinterestedly, for itself."
-In his final chapter he looks at the connection between Utilitarianism and justice.
-He contemplates the question of whether justice is something distinct from Utility or not.
-He reasons this question in several different ways and finally comes to the conclusion that in certain cases justice is essential for Utility, but in others, social duty is far more important than justice.
+In his final chapter he looks at the connection between utilitarianism and justice.
+He contemplates the question of whether justice is something distinct from utility or not.
+He reasons this question in several different ways and finally comes to the conclusion that in certain cases justice is essential for utility, but in others, social duty is far more important than justice.
 Mill believes that "justice must give way to some other moral principle, but that what is just in ordinary cases is, by reason of that other principle, not just in the particular case."

 The qualitative account of happiness that Mill advocates thus sheds light on his account presented in On Liberty.
 As he suggests in that text, utility is to be conceived in relation to humanity "as a progressive being", which includes the development and exercise of rational capacities as we strive to achieve a "higher mode of existence".
 The rejection of censorship and paternalism is intended to provide the necessary social conditions for the achievement of knowledge and the greatest ability for the greatest number to develop and exercise their deliberative and rational capacities.

-Mill redefines the definition of happiness as "the ultimate end, for the sake of which all other things are desirable (whether we are considering our own good or that of other people) is an existence as free as possible from pain and as rich as possible in enjoyments".
+Mill redefines the definition of happiness as "the ultimate end, for the sake of which all other things are desirable (whether we are considering our own good or that of other people) is an existence as free as possible from pain and as rich as possible in enjoyments."
 He firmly believed that moral rules and obligations could be referenced to promoting happiness, which connects to having a noble character.
-While Mill is not a standard act utilitarian or rule utilitarian, he is a minimizing utilitarian, which "affirms that it would be desirable to maximize happiness for the greatest number, but not that we are morally required to do so".
+While Mill is not a standard act utilitarian or rule utilitarian, he is a minimizing utilitarian, which "affirms that it would be desirable to maximize happiness for the greatest number, but not that we are morally required to do so."

-Achieving happiness

-Mill believed that for the majority of people (those with but a moderate degree of sensibility and of capacity for enjoyment) happiness is best achieved en passant, rather than striving for it directly.
-This meant no self-consciousness, scrutiny, self-interrogation, dwelling on, thinking about, imagining or questioning on one's happiness.
-Then, if otherwise fortunately circumstanced, one would "inhale happiness with the air you breathe".